Fundamentals of Computer Science I: Media Computing (CS151.02 2007F)

 A character is alphabetic if it is between

-As you've just learned, characters provide the basic building blocks of the things we might call “texts”.
+As we've just learned, characters provide the basic building blocks of the things we might call “texts”.
 What do we do with characters?
 We combine them into strings.

-can be named by enclosing the characters they contain between
+be named by enclosing the characters they contain between plain double

-plain double quotation marks, to produce a string
+quotation marks, to produce a string literal.
+For

 #\e, in that order.
 Similarly,